 Did you know that acquiring a new customer is 5 to 25 times more expensive than selling to an existing one?
 For the very same reason, most businesses walk the extra mile to keep their customers coming back.
 One of the ways to achieve that is by creating a customer loyalty program.

 If you have a reward program up and running, encourage customers to shop more by offering a bigger loyalty credit that comes with purchases made around Independence Day.
 If you already have a loyalty program, this could be a great time to promote it.

 Get your store ready for 4th of July

 Independence Day will come around before you know it, so it’s better to start preparing your marketing campaigns while you still have time to experiment with different ideas.

-It’s not necessary to add new products to your store if you want to boost your sales on Independence Day weekend.
-You can showcase existing products as they are by adding a fun twist to your marketing copy.
+You don’t have to add new products to your store if you want to boost sales on Independence Day weekend.
+Simply showcase existing products as they are by adding a fun twist to your marketing copy.

-Start by downloading our free American-themed vector graphics that can help breathe some Americana into your marketing campaigns!
+Start by downloading our free Independence Day-themed vector graphic to add some patriotic spirit to your marketing campaigns.

 This article was originally published in June 2018; it has since been updated.